finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ```

 3. Browser receive that document, parse it, but here's the difference, **the user can already see the content**, did you notice the response given by the server?
 Yup, content already there, not just some skeleton/placeholder about our app.
 At least now our site viewable but still not interactive to the users.
-4. The process not stop there, browsers continue parse and see a `css` and `js` file and make a request to the server just like the process above.
-After it finished our `js/React` takes over and start execute where the app left off and then it become interactive to the users.
+4. The process not stop there, browsers continue to parse and see a `CSS` and `JS` file and make a request to the server just like the process above.
+After it finished our `js/React` takes over and starts execute where the app left off and then it becomes interactive to the users.

-Let's recap, so, what is **server side rendering**?
+Let's recap, so, what is **server-side rendering**?
 It’s basically about rendering a javascript application (in this case React) and turn it into static HTML with pre-populated data or content on the server.

 I still didn't get it.
-Can you provide the difference between **Client Side Rendering** and **Server Side Rendering**?
-On **client side rendering**, we are completely running React on the browser.
-The initial HTML that sent by the server just a placeholder (as you see above, just a `div` with an id of root) and the entire UI or content is rendered in the browser once all the scripts load.
+Can you provide the difference between **Client-Side Rendering** and **Server-Side Rendering**?
+On **client-side rendering**, we are completely running React on the browser.
+The initial HTML that sent by the server just a placeholder (as you see above, just a `div` with an id of root), and the entire UI or content is rendered in the browser once all the scripts load.

 ## Razzle

-You problaly already know what **create-react-app** is, a tool (built by developers at Facebook) that help us to start creating our React project without to worry about configuration stuff.
+You probably already know what **create-react-app** is, a tool (built by developers at Facebook) that helps us to start creating our React project without to worry about configuration stuff.
 All we have to do is simply run the **create-react-app** command, then magically react app is ready to be developed.
 We start developing our project with amazing developer experience with features like HMR, ES6, CSS, CSS Modules, SASS/SCSS, Minify ours CSS, autoprefixes, and along with other features.

 Now, **Razzle**, you have no idea about it. **Razzle** is just like create-react-app.
-But here's the difference, **Razzle** is a tool to create **server side rendering** (React and React Router by default) app.
+But here's the difference, **Razzle** is a tool to create **server-side rendering** (React and React Router by default) app.

 Let's quote what razzle is in their docs:

 > Razzle is a tool that abstracts all complex configuration needed for SSR into a single dependency--giving us the awesome developer experience of **create-react-app**, but then leaving the rest of our app's architectural decisions about frameworks, routing, and data fetching up to us.

-Whaaatttttt, that's amazing. **But wait**, **there's more**, we can customize **Babel** and **Webpack** razzle config, why do i mean by that?
-For example we want to add code splitting for our React project using [@loadable/component](https://loadable-components.com/) which needed to add little bit configuration to **webpack** for Server side rendering, with razzle this is a piece a cake.
-We just simply create a `razzle.config.js` file then we can start extend razzle webpack configuration.
+Whaaatttttt, that's amazing. **But wait**, **there's more**, we can customize **Babel** and **Webpack** razzle config, why do I mean by that?
+For example, we want to add code splitting for our React project using [@loadable/component](https://loadable-components.com/) which needed to add a little bit configuration to **webpack** for Server-side rendering, with razzle this is a piece a cake.
+We just simply create a `razzle.config.js` file then we can start to extend razzle webpack configuration.

-Razzle also come with plugins just like **gatsby** do.
+Razzle also comes with plugins just like **gatsby** do.
 What does that mean?
-For example we want to use TypeScript to develop Razzle, there's a plugin for that.
+For example, we want to use TypeScript to develop Razzle, there's a plugin for that.
 Need to add assets compression on production build?
 There's a plugin for that.
-Need to inline svg like create-react-app did?
-There's plugin for that.
+Need to inline SVG as create-react-app did?
+There's a plugin for that.
 Didn't find the plugin you looking for?
 You can build one!

 <small>Note: You can see all the available plugin [here](https://www.npmjs.com/search?q=razzle-plugin)</small>.

 ## The Code

 Before jump to the code, we need to know the goals of the things that we build.
-Here's the goals of this app:
+Here are the goals of this app:

 1. Server side rendering React (Of course, it's Razzle)
 2. Add React Helmet for SEO